Good News: My friend Robert Franklin is running for Oklahoma State Superintendent of Public Instruction.

 When the OTC completed its recalculations of what should have happened before the 2017 amendment went into effect, we made demand that they administratively correct the underpayments they had made.
 They refused, so we asked the District Court to order correcting payments be made over a thirteen month period, the length of time needed to be sure overpaid districts would receive enough to offset the corrections.
 The OTC then made us and the Court aware of the Stroud decision and argued, for the first time, that the underpaid districts had not been harmed because the underpayments of motor vehicle revenues were offset by greater state aid in the subsequent year.
 Needless to say I panicked.

-The facts in Stroud involved underassessments of property taxes, but unlike motor vehicle revenues and the other four lagging chargeables, property taxes are charged in the formula based on current year assessments.
+The facts in Stroud involved underassessments of property taxes.
+Unlike motor vehicle revenues and the other four lagging chargeables, property taxes are charged in the formula based on current year assessments.
 The Supreme Court got it right for the formula’s impact on a district’s general fund, namely an incorrect assessment is offset in the same year by state aid.
 We showed the District Court, using the table analysis, that a different result happens when the incorrect payment is for one of the lagging chargeables like motor vehicle revenues, i.e. the change in state aid comes a year too late to offset the loss.
 So Judge Parrish gave us the relief we requested, that the losses the OTC had caused by the underpayments to 270 districts be offset over thirteen months with correcting payments that would come by deducting the amounts overpaid to the other 140 districts.

 Her order in November, 2018 was not appealed by the OTC and we were faced with the happy question of when should the payments begin.
 I had to figure out if the timing of the payments mattered and what to recommend.
 For the first time, incredibly, I put the analysis in algebraic form and the answer became very clear.
-The resulting equations and proof is what math nerds would say is elegant.
+The resulting equations and proof are what math nerds would say is elegant.
 What it showed is that the timing of the payments didn’t matter.
 All that mattered was that the corrections not be treated as part of current year motor vehicle revenues when state aid is calculated the following year.
 If the corrections are included, then effectively the relief given by the court would be taken back by the State Department through the formula mechanics.

 The first correcting payments were made in February, 2019.
 But, then several overpaid districts, including those whose CFO’s had seen my analysis for three years without ever presenting a different analysis or asking to discuss the matter with us, filed suit with the Supreme Court arguing that the correcting payments were unfair to them because they had received less state aid the year following their overpayments and underpaid districts had received more.
 They provided no multi-year analysis as I had done documenting the cumulative shortfall underpaid districts had suffered when compared to the Foundation Program amounts they were intended to receive.
 They simply said that the subsequent year adjustments were all the correction that was needed.